mbest/knockout-switch-case/README.md

 * `makeValueAccessor` (optional) If the wrapped binding needs the value specified in a certain format, you can provide a function that accepts a `value` parameter and returns a `valueAccessor` function.
 The default looks like this:
 `function (value) { return function() { return value } }`

-Included with the plugin are `case.visible` and `case.hidden` bindings, which wrap the `visible` binding (directly and reversed, respectively).
+Included with the plugin are `case.visible` and `casenot.visible` bindings, which wrap the `visible` binding (directly and reversed, respectively).

 If you have any questions, feel free to contact me: